chochain/eForth.js/README.md

 ## Performance
 Javascript brings us the simplicity.
 Just point the web page to your *eforth.js* and that's it.
 Open the DevTool in your browser, you can trace, benchmark, even single-step the code.
-But what about the performance compared to WASM transcoded from pure C implementation?
+But what about the performance compared to WASM trans-coded from pure C implementation?
 Well, it's slow!
 Running at about 1/5 of WASM, and about 1/10 to raw C executable.
 I think it's OK to have a shell that one can interact with on the browser.
 However, only you know what you need the best.
 So, if a faster eForth on the web is required, check my <b>weForth</b> [here](https://github.io/chochain/weForth)

 ## Documentation
 * The genesis and philosophy of eForth, [eForth and Zen](https://chochain.github.io/eforth/docs/eForthAndZen.pdf) by Dr. Ting